 Golden Lion Tamarin triplets with their mother.
 Photo by Andréia F. Martins, AMLD

-Following centuries of intensive human activity that reduced golden lion tamarin habitat by 98%–and golden lion tamarin populations to frighteningly small numbers–our friends at the Brazil-based Associação Mico-Leão-Dourado (the Golden Lion Tamarin Association) went to work to save the species.
+Centuries of intensive human activity reduced golden lion tamarin habitat by 98%–and golden lion tamarin populations to frighteningly small numbers.
+Then, our friends at the Brazil-based Associação Mico-Leão-Dourado (the Golden Lion Tamarin Association) went to work to save the species.
 After identifying key wildlife corridors in the Atlantic Coastal Forest of Brazil, the team began restoring and reconnecting forests to give the tamarin a chance to survive.

 Since 2007, SavingSpecies has helped raise awareness and resources to help local Brazilian conservationists restore those delicate forests.
 In fact, you can see the difference on GoogleEarth!
 This work has resulted in growing the golden lion tamarin’s estimated wild population from the low hundreds a couple of decades ago to over 3,000 today!